hellostealth/stealth-facebook/README.md

 ### Analytics

-If you'd like to track custom bot metrics in addition to the ones provided automatically by Facebook Analytics, you can do so in starting in version `0.12.0` of this gem.
+If you'd like to track custom bot metrics in addition to the ones provided automatically by Facebook Analytics, you can do so starting with version `0.12.0` of this gem.

-In order to send these metrics, you'll need to add the `app_id` of the bot as well as the `page_id` of the Facebook page (attached to the bot) to `services.yml`:
+In order to send these metrics, you'll need to include the `app_id` of the bot as well as the `page_id` of the Facebook page (attached to the bot) to `services.yml`:

 ```yaml
 default: &default